-In this paper we will expand this brief description, revealing details of many steps on the way towards automation of modeling.
+In this paper we will expand this brief description, analyzing details of many steps with an eye on automation of modeling.

 Modeling: a major scientific activity

 We can divide scientific activities into discovery of basic theories, discovery of structure, construction of operational definitions, construction of experiments, and model construction.
 In machine discovery, they have been treated in isolation, but in real science each requires the support of others.
 In this paper, while we focus on model construction, we must take those other activities and their results into account.